niteshrj/Todo/README.md

 ## Features

-Your application should allow a user to:
+Your application should allow a user to:-

 * Log in to their account
 * Add one or more to-do list(s)